BasicWolf/archived-kaylee/doc/firststeps.rst

 The client-side of the project contains the code which actually solves the given tasks (see :ref:`clientapi`).
 To keep things simple all communication is done via JSON.

+It is important to understand that a single project can be configurable so, that it  be instantiated.
+For example, a project which is used to model some complex process can be instantiated based on various initial conditions.
+Each of this instances will work as a separate Kaylee :ref:`Application <firststep_application>`.

 Global Settings and Kaylee objects
 ----------------------------------